18kimn/blog/content/projects/8_null/index.md

 The second front I was challenged on were the technical and aesthetic problems in creating the visualization.
-I had never made a cartogram before, and my home language of R proved a bit tedious and unwieldy for doing so.[^1] The only guides I could find along for the task in R were a bit outdated and didn't use the `sf` grammar of spatial data in R that has emerged as the cleanest and most sensible paradigm for manipulating geometries.
+I had never made a cartogram before, and my home language of R proved a bit tedious and unwieldy for doing so.^[Coming into the project, I had thought that R would be well-suited for creating cartograms as a more computational/statistical/technical/flexible medium than other popular software like QGIS or ArcGIS.
+I've realized that the ecosystem of cartography in R isn't as developed as in other software (even the `cartogram` package I used is no longer maintained by its creator), and perhaps I was also mistaken that GUI-based software wouldn't be flexible enough to manipulate geometries.]
+The only guides I could find along for the task in R were a bit outdated and didn't use the `sf` grammar of spatial data in R that has emerged as the cleanest and most sensible paradigm for manipulating geometries.
 Perhaps due to my inexperience and lack of foresight, I realized too late that the U.S. has several hundred too many congressional districts to make for an attractive cartogram -- although we see expansion and contraction, it's too crowded to highlight strong trends in the data.
 Animating the graphic also proved to be challenging.
 The `transformr` package in R had recently been released to produce animation frames for spatial data, but bugs here prevented me from making a clean set of frames.
 I eventually had to delete the problem state of Montana entirely as a workaround.
 I never found out why Montana specifically kept returning errors, and if it was an issue with how `cartogram` assembles `sf` objects or with how `transformr` manipulates them.

-Still, like all items in this series, making this graphic was a learning process, and each problem illuminated just as much as it obfuscated.
+Still, making this graphic was a learning process, and each problem illuminated just as much as it obfuscated.
 Some key takeaways for a better graphic:

 1. Localize.
 Focus on a state with a substantial number of counties, one with large enough population to have a